gira-de/svelte-undo/README.md

 - myUndoStack.**goto(seqNbr)**
   - selects the action for the specified sequence number (_action.seqNbr_) and applies/reverts all actions between
   - has basically the same effect as calling undo/redo in a loop
+- myUndoStack.**erase(seqNbr?)**
+  - removes undo/redo capability from actions to reduce the size of the undo stack
+  - all actions starting from the specified sequence number are erased
+  - starts erasing from the top of the stack if seqNbr is undefined
+  - erased actions are still included on the undo stack in form of log entries
 - myUndoStack.**clear()**
   - removes all actions from the undo stack and creates a new init action
   - has the same effect as if a new undo stack has been created